littlebizzy/slickstack/docs/ubuntu.md

 INTERVAL_SS_REBOOT_MACHINE="never"
 ```

-For an intentional emergency reboot that must ignore the SlickStack uptime guard, use the normal operating-system reboot command directly from an active sudo or provider-console session.
+For an intentional emergency reboot that must ignore the SlickStack uptime guard, use the normal operating-system reboot command from an active sudo or provider-console session.

 ## Troubleshooting